aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setasmultiobjective.rst

        all multi-objectives.

     -  Multi-objective optimization is only supported by CPLEX and Gurobi.

+    -  If you specify :math:`n` different priorities then CPLEX or Gurobi will optimize the mathematical program :math:`n` times (in priority order) using different objectives.

+    -  CPLEX and Gurobi allow you to use different option settings for each optimization round by using parameter files.
+See the option ``Read Parameter File`` in the CPLEX Help or the Gurobi Help for more information.

     -  Multi-objective optimization is not supported for generated mathematical programs created by one of the following functions: